acmpesuecc/Simple_Algos/README.md

 Just a bunch of Algorithms!

 <h2>How do I contribute ?? </h2>
-Check out the Contributing Guidelines to learn more!
+Check out the Contributing Guidelines in CONTRIBUTING.md to learn more!

 <h2> Is this Beginner Friendly ?? </h2>